How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 How to Make an Offset Smoker From a Metal Drum?

-An offset smoker is more practical than a barrel smoker for the pitmaster because you can have everything in view.
+Looking to make an offset smoker?
+I’ve got you!
 Start by checking out how to find a drum that’s safe to use.
 Then clean it up.
 These were mentioned earlier in Steps 1 and 2 of the previous instruction before proceeding.

-Take your trusty jigsaw, or reciprocating saw and cut the drum in half.
+Take your trusty jigsaw or reciprocating saw and cut off ¼ of the drum.
+Use a metal blade – they have finer teeth than blades used for cutting wood.
 But wait!
 You’re not slicing everything into two halves

-We’re cutting out just the lid of the drum smoker.
+We’re cutting out just the lid for the offset smoker.
 For illustration’s sake, the video below shows the size and how to cut the lid out:

 Step 2: Add Hinges

-Attach two hinges to one side of the drum to hold the two halves you just cut.
-These hinges will allow you to open and close the lid effortlessly, giving you easy access to your smoking masterpiece.
+Attach two hinges to one side of the drum.
+These will mount to the drum and the lid.
+These hinges will allow you to open and close the lid effortlessly, giving you easy access to your food.
 Secure them with screws or bolts for a sturdy setup.

 Step 3: Let the Smoke Escape (Don’t Keep It Captive)

 Get an exhaust damper at your local hardware store, or order this Stanbroil pellet grill damper.
-Once your damper is ready, it’s time to make it breathe.
 Grab your drill and a circular bit (a 3½-inch hole saw attachment).
 Aim for a big hole on one side of the drum where the air can flow freely.
 I’m talking about a 3½ inch diameter hole, assuming you got the Stanbroil damper mentioned above.
+The damper will go on the side opposite the firebox.

-But if you got something else and you want to be extra precise, measure the damper’s hole diameter and match it with the right hole saw attachment.
+But if you have something else and you want to be precise, measure the damper’s hole diameter and match it with the right hole saw attachment.

 Now, here comes the fun part.
 Open it up, close it down, and adjust the damper as needed to control the airflow and regulate the temperature inside your DIY smoker.
 It’s like being the conductor of a smoke symphony!